IWillObliterateYou/CS30-Major-Project/proposal.md

 - Hold WASD to move, so no spamming is required

 ## Nice to Have
-- > Three screens
+- More than three screens
-- > Two types of enemies
+- More than two types of enemies
 - Inventory
+- Consumables
+- Equipment
 - Dialogue
 - Avatars in dialogue
 - Animations
 - Opening "cutscene"
 - "Art"
+- Leveling
+- Sprinting
+- Opening/Death screens